Privacy notice

 Alumni Students – We may collect your full name, pronouns, gender, email address, phone number, date of birth, ethnicity, special educational needs data, school you attended, university and region, whether your family members attended university, course, and details of your experience.
 We collect your data from you directly via the university transition programme sign up form and via follow up communication such as surveys completed whilst on the programme.

 Volunteers – Typically we collect your name, date of birth, gender, pronouns, email address and telephone number, education information, health data for reasonable adjustments and reference details.
-We collect your data through our volunteer registration process, either directly from you when you complete an online application form or through follow up communication such as surveys, or through the references you will be asked to provide.
+We collect your data through our volunteer registration process, either directly from you when you are completing an online application form or through follow up communication such as surveys, or through the references you will be asked to provide.
 We may sometimes collect additional information from third parties including business, universities, and social media searches such as LinkedIn.
 We use volunteer websites such as do-it.org, Escape the City, Volunteering Brent, Reach Volunteering – these sites may capture an interested volunteer’s name and email address or phone number and pass this on to us to contact you.

 Adults and Students during Online sessions – We record your image in sessions with students occurring online through our Learning Management System, “The Access Hub” hosted by the company Accipio for safeguarding purposes.
 Their privacy policy can be found on the Accipio website.